ayaz9988/backend_complaints_block_5/DOCUMENTATION.md

 | `manager` | Can view all high priority complaints (including deleted), hard delete complaints         |
 | `admin`   | Can view and manage mid priority complaints                                               |
 | `mukhtar` | Can view and manage low priority complaints in their neighborhood, soft delete complaints |

+## Additional Resources

+For more detailed information about the system architecture and implementation:

+- [Database Indexing Strategy](INDEXING_STRATEGY.md) - Learn about our database optimization strategies and indexing approach
+- [Validation System](VALIDATION.md) - Understand our input validation and sanitization mechanisms
+- [README](README.md) - Project setup, configuration, and deployment instructions